Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 ### What are we building

-- Masonary layout using `grid-template-rows: masonry`
+- Masonry layout using `grid-template-rows: masonry`
 - CSS Columns as a fallback

 This article will explain how to build out the following responsive masonry cards layout with only HTML and CSS.
 This final demo uses some features only available in Firefox, behind a flag, which is detailed in the article.

 Here is the full finished demo code: